London Borough of Barking and Dagenham: Demographics

 Barking and Dagenham had by far the largest decrease of the 65+ population, having dropped almost 20% between 2001 and 2011.
 There were 69,700 households in the borough in 2011, up 3.6% from 2001.
-The borough also had the largest proportion of school-age (5-19) population of all the local authorities in England and Wales, 21.4%, at the 2011 census.
-The borough's pre-school (0-4) population rose by 49.1% from 2001 to 2011, by far the largest increase in London.
+The borough also had the largest proportion of school-age (5–19) population of all the local authorities in England and Wales, 21.4%, at the 2011 census.
+The borough's pre-school (0–4) population rose by 49.1% from 2001 to 2011, by far the largest increase in London.

 The following table shows the ethnic group of respondents in the 2001 and 2011 census in Barking and Dagenham.

 Ethnicity

 Governance

+The local authority is Barking and Dagenham Council, which meets at Barking Town Hall.

+Greater London representation

+For elections to the Greater London Council, the borough formed the Barking electoral division, electing two members.
+In 1973 it was divided into the single-member Barking and Dagenham electoral divisions.
+The Greater London Council was abolished in 1986.